 Next, let's talk about chicks from hatch to 8 weeks of age.
 Of course, a little baby chick is not going to be feed as much as an adult chicken.
 From our experience raising pullet growouts, each chick will eat about 5 - 6 pounds of feed from day one to 8 weeks of age.
 The first few weeks, they don't consume much feed.
 But at week 4 or so, they can really start to plow through their feed.

-If they are getting lots of garden scraps, scratch, mealworms or are free-ranging they will be getting nutrients from additional sources and will not need as much feed per day.
-If you are using no-waste DIY feeders or fermenting feed, your chickens will be getting more of the good stuff and wasting less.
+If they are getting lots of garden scraps, scratch, mealworms or are free-ranging they will be getting nutrients from additional sources and this can decrease chicken feed costs.
+If you are using no-waste DIY chicken feeders or fermenting chicken feed, your chickens will be getting more of the good stuff and wasting less.
 This will mean less feed per day per chicken.

 So, what is the Cost to Feed Chickens?